This is the portfolio of aspirant type designer David Jones.

 Airvent is a trace of an extremely poor scan of USA military standard 33558.
 The lettering was originally designed for panels and instrumentation for the air force.

 The design is a utility monoline sans-serif with rounded terminals.
 I have made the font fairly regular, despite the roughness and irregularity of the specimen.
-I have made angled corners even where they might not have been angled in the original design.
-The O and Q seem heavier than the other letters, but this appears to be true to the specimen.
+I have made angled corners even where they might not have been angled in the original design (in D and E and so on).
+The O and Q in the original sample seem heavier than the other letters, i have regularised their weights, but also kept more authentic outlines in the design file.

-The design is simple, which should lend itself to further manipulations, extensions, and treatments.
+The design is simple, which lends itself to further manipulations, extensions, and treatments.

 Ranalina, a font